aixoss/aix-puppet/README.md

   have to be manually built before using AIXAutomation Puppet module (if we compare with LPAR updates, in which building NIM lppsource resources is one Puppet AixAUtomation step, and can be automatically done).<br>
-  Software maintenance operations means in this case: VIOS updates.<br>
+  Software maintenance operations only means in this case VIOS updates, no suma download, no efix operations.<br>
   You'll find samples of manifest declarations in Puppet AIX Automation DSL language for VIOS updates into './examples/init.pp'.<br>
   The VIOS update operation can be performed in 'preview' mode only depending on 'options' attribute.<br>
-  Several modes of updates may exist in the future, but so far only one is coded: "commit", using the 'update_options' attribute.
-See documented example in './examples/init.pp'.<br>
+  Several modes of updates may exist in the future, but so far only one is coded: "commit", using the 'update_options' attribute.<br>
-  Puppet AIX Automation brings a complete logic to verify VIOS update will be safely performed.
-Rollback operation (i.e. coming back on previous VIOS version) will be always possible in case of any issue during update, as rootvg is copied before performing VIOS operation.<br>
+  Puppet AIX Automation brings logic to verify VIOS update will be safely performed.
+Rollback operation (i.e. coming back on previous VIOS version) is
+  always possible in case of any issue during update, as rootvg is copied before performing VIOS operation.<br>
-  - For each pair of VIOS, a health check can be performed to verify that both VIOS of the pair share the same view of mappings on all types of storage and virtual adapters: vSCSI, vFC, SEA, VNIC, etc.
+  - For each pair of VIOS, a health check should be performed to verify that both VIOS of the pair share the same view of mappings on all types of storage and virtual adapters: vSCSI, vFC, SEA, VNIC, etc.
-   This health check should always be run as a preliminary step, and in case of unsuccessful result, VIOS update cannot be done on any VIOS of the pair.
+   This health check should always be run as a preliminary step, and in case of unsuccessful result, VIOS update cannot be done on any VIOS of the pair, but
-   The health check is not mandatory, and could be skipped, by omitting the
+   this health check is not mandatory, and could be skipped, by omitting the
-    '**health**' key-word from the 'actions' attribute.
+    '**health**' keyword from the 'actions' attribute.
   - Before performing a VIOS update, Puppet AIX Automation insures a copy of rootvg exists or is taken, to always offer possibility to come back on previous VIOS version if anything proves to be wrong during or before the end of VIOS update.
    The copy of rootvg is taken using 'alt_disk_copy' command: the use of this command results into an 'altinst_rootvg' vg on a dedicated disk.
    No VIOS update is run without an existing 'altinst_rootvg'.
+USer should carefully read the options controlling the 'altinst_rootvg' copy.
   - If ever rootvg is mirrored, as it is not possible to perform 'alt_disk_copy' on a mirrored disk, the un-mirror operation of the rootvg disk is launched before performing it, and this mirroring is re-established after performing it.
    But these 'un-mirror' and 'mirror' operations won't be done without an explicit
     parameter into manifest file, so that this is an explicit choice from the user.
-   - Moreover as it is not possible to update a VIOS with is a UP SSP cluster node, if ever the VIOS proves to be part of a SSP cluster, a check is done the VIOS being part of a SSP cluster: as a matter of fact, it is necessary that SSP cluster is either UP or DOWN on both VIOS of the pair.
-If ever both SSP cluster nodes are UP before launching the VIOS updates, each SSP node is stopped juste performing VIOS update operation on this very node, and restarted when this VIOS update operation is finished.
+   - Moreover as it is not possible to update a VIOS with is a UP SSP cluster node, if ever the VIOS proves to be part of a SSP cluster, this SSP cluster node is stopped just before performing update and restarted just after.
+But if VIOS are part of a SSP cluster, both nodes need to be UP or both nodes needs to be DOWN when AI Automation is launched.
+If ever both SSP cluster nodes are UP before launching the VIOS updates, each SSP node is stopped just before performing VIOS update operation on this very node, and restarted when this VIOS update operation is finished.
-   - VIOS update logs for each VIOS can be found into ./output/vios Each VIOS has its own log file: updateios_output_update_<vios_name>.log
+   - VIOS update logs for each VIOS can be found into ./output/vios Each VIOS has its own log file: NIM_UPDATEIOS_output_update_<vios_name>.log
-   - VIOS update journal for each VIOS can be found into ./output/vios Each VIOS has its own journal file: <vios_name>.yml
+   - VIOS update journal for each VIOS can be found into ./output/vios Each VIOS has its own journal file: journal_<vios_name>.yml

  ##### Attributes
    - <b>provider</b>: this attribute is not mandatory, if mentioned it needs